maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 # Step 3: Reproducable and Systematic Selection for Close Reading
 One of the great advantages of combining close and distant reading is the possibility it presents for making a systematic and reproduceable selection of datapoints for close reading.
 When you have explored your dataset with two different kinds of distant readings in step 1 and step 2, you can use these insights to systematically select specific datapoints for a closer reading.
 A close reading will enable you to further unpack and explore interesting trends in your data and chosen phenomena, or other feature of interest, to investigate in depth.

-How many datapoints you choose to close read will dependent on what phenomena you are researching and how much time you have, and how complex the data is (for instance, analysing individual artwork might be much more time consuming than reading individual tweets—but it of course depends on your purpose).
-It is, therefore, important that you are systematical in your selection of datapoints in order to ensure compliance with your research questions.
+How many datapoints you choose to close read will dependent on what phenomena you are researching, how much time you have, and how complex the data is.
+For instance, analysing individual artwork might be much more time consuming than reading individual tweets—but it of course depends on your purpose.
+It is, therefore, important that you are systematic in your selection of datapoints in order to ensure compliance with your research questions.
+In our case, we wanted to know more about how the top-liked tweets represented *Sesame Street*; how did they talk about the show and its history, did they link to other media, and how was the show represented visually, for instance with pictures, links to videos, memes, etc?
+Knowing the interesting relationship between the little representation, but high interaction level of tweets from verified accounts, we wanted to do a close reading of the top 20 liked tweets not only overall, but also from the top 20 non-verified accounts to see if these were differet in the way they talked about the show and its history.
+We chose the top 20 because this seemed like a task we could actually manage within the time we had at our disposal.

-In the example related to step 2 above, we saw how tweets produced by verified twitter accounts have a significantly higher interaction count than tweets made by non-verified accounts.
-Knowing that a tweet is maximum 280 characters long and understanding the relation between the two types of tweets’ interaction level, it is for this close reading of tweets suitable to extract the top 20 most liked tweets by both verified and non-verified users for a systematic close reading.
+If you were working on data from the National Gallery, you might want to select the top 5 or 10 most displayed or borrowed artworks from Danish and international artists, to furter investigate their differences or commonalities doing a close reading of their artists, type of artwork, motive, content, size, period in art history, etc.

 ## Example of Reproducable and Systematic Selection for Close Reading: Twitter data
+In this example you are interested in selecting the top 20 liked tweets overall.
+Knowing that many of these tweets probably are from verified accounts, you also want to select the top 20 tweets from non-verified accounts to be able to compare and contrast the two categories.

-To examine original tweets only, we start by filtering away all the tweets that are “retweets”.
+To examine original tweets only, we start by filtering away all the tweets that are "retweets."

 Viewing the data *sesamestreet\_data* in the Global Environment, you see that the column is\_retweet indicates whether a tweet is a retweet by